ujwegh/VoteSystem/README.md

 ## Implementation of REST API using Maven/Spring/Security/JPA(Hibernate)/REST(Jackson)
-Stack technology Spring MVC, Spring Data-Jpa, Spring Security, Hibernate ORM, Logback, Json Jackson, Apache Tomcat, Ehcache, JUnit, Hamcrest, The task is:
+Stack technology Spring MVC, Spring Data-Jpa, Spring Security, Hibernate, Logback, Json Jackson, Apache Tomcat, Ehcache, JUnit, Hamcrest, slf4j

+The task is:

 #### Build a voting system for deciding where to have lunch.